wizarrrr/wizarr/README.md

 - Secured invitation environment (HTTP AUTH)
 - Plug and Play SSO Support (Via Forward-auth)\*
 - Guide user on how to download Plex client
-- Guide user on how to request Movies
+- (Optional!)
+Overseer Integration: Guide users on how to request Movies

 *Don't forget to only include /invite in forward-auth